 SYMPATHY features outstanding performances, a gritty sense of place, and powerful scenes of healing and its impact on downtrodden lives.
 It was written by Christopher Thornton as a means of healing amid his own crisis of faith after a paralyzing accident years ago, and his longtime friend Ruffalo kept his vow to make the movie when he could afford to do so.
 SYMPATHY FOR DELICIOUS offers a bold exploration of faith and individual relationships with Christ that is rare in an independent movie featuring acclaimed actors.
 As noted above, extreme caution is advised, so please check out our CONTENT section before you go.

+SYMPATHY FOR DELICIOUS is a unique drama about a DJ who becomes homeless on skid row, when an accident leaves him paralyzed.
+Watching over Dean, whose nickname is Delicious D, is Father Joe, a Catholic priest who’s tirelessly devoted to feeding and meeting the basic needs of the homeless in Los Angeles.
+Dean attends a faith-healing service.
+He becomes disappointed when he isn’t healed but surprised to find that he now can heal others.
+Father Joe convinces him to help as many of the homeless as possible, but, as donations increase, Father Joe isn’t honest with Dean about how much.
+Angry at being deceived, Dean enters a dangerous relationship with a vile heavy-metal band.
+Can he find true redemption when another tragedy strikes?
 SYMPATHY FOR DELICIOUS is a remarkable drama that explores issues of faith and miracles and God’s purpose for our lives in a mature and complex fashion.
 Ultimately, forgiveness and some Christian redemption and healing are found, but not before a journey to the dark side.
 SYMPATHY FOR DELICIOUS also has plenty of foul language and substance abuse associated with the rock band, so extreme caution is advised.